Sedative (band): Death Romantic and HELL:AM (2022–2023)

-Line-up change and Assault allegations (2023–present)
+Line-up change (2023–present)

 At some point prior to June 2023, founding guitarist André Avila left the band for unspecified reasons though still remained involved in the video production for its music videos.
 He was replaced as guitarist by Scott Foster.
 The band then performed at TerrorLoud 2 in Darwin on 10 June, which was headlined by Make Them Suffer.
 Their first single of the year "Ain't No Love" was then released on 30 June with an accompanying music video.
 The following single "Romeo" was released on 15 September with a music video.
 "Romeo" was described as a magnetic and searing track that highlighted the band’s evolution.
 Sometime during 2023, drummer Nathan Wolfenden also departed the band and was replaced with Silverstein Fontonarosa.

 Their single "Lake City Quiet Pills", released on 17 May 2024, continued their trajectory with a strong reception in the Australian heavy community.
 Following that, the band performed a national tour from 23 May-2 June in the major east coast cities, ending with a Perth performance on 21 June.
 Sedative then embarked on their first international tour in Southeast Asia throughout early November.
 Performing in Singapore, Bangkok, and at BLVCK FEST in Hanoi.
 Sometime during 2024, guitarists Raphael Abadi and Scott Foster were replaced by Benjamin Reay and Ryan Wiseman.

-In February 2025, Sedative supported American hardcore band Xibalba at the Rosemount Hotel in Perth as part of their Australian tour.
-The band released the single "12 Gauge Apology" on 4 April that also had a music video.
-Following this, on 11 April, Sedative announced their upcoming full-length album Love is Not Enough that will release in June.
-A promotional tour was also announced to follow in July.
-Sedative also returned to Darwin for TerrorLoud 5, performing a headline all-ages pre-show on 9 May and joining the headlining Justice for the Damned the following night.

-In 2025, news of a criminal court proceeding against vocalist Matthew Daly for Common Assault in circumstances of Aggravation or racial Aggravation came to light.
-The band has yet to comment on the allegations.
+In April 2025, news of a criminal court proceeding against lead vocalist Matthew Daly for Common Assault in circumstances of Aggravation or racial Aggravation came to light following his arrest.
+In a separate incident, Daly was charged in November 2025 with visually recording a private activity without consent.
+He first appeared in the Magistrates Court in December 2025 in relation to a police summons, and the matter subsequently proceeded to a criminal trial listed for March 2026.
+The band has not publicly commented on either of the cases against Daly.